 The role of IUCN in this project is to influence the local, regional and international policy arenas through an extensive communication and capacity building programme developed together with ICLEI (Local Governments for Sustainability).
 This will firstly focus on translating the outcomes of the project in accessible messages which will be disseminated to several audiences in Europe.
 Secondly, ICLEI and IUCN will present examples of ecosystems services for cities to a variety of stakeholders in Europe and will build capacities in a selected group of local authorities in Europe on the sustainable management of ecosystems services and natural resources.

 IUCN considers this project as an excellent partnership for cities and local governments to become better informed on the value of natural capital for sustainable urban life and increasingly contribute to biodiversity conservation and improved management of ecosystems services in Europe.

 URBES is a transdisciplinary collaboration between nine European research institutes and partners: Stockholm Resilience Centre, The Humboldt-University, Technical University of Munich, University of Salzburg , Beijer Institute of Ecological Economics, Kiel Institute for the World Economy, Mistra Urban Futures, Erasmus University Rotterdam, University of Helsinki, ICLEI and IUCN.
 The project will run until 2014.

-This project is funded as part of the EU’s 7th Framework Programme for Research by BiodivERsA, which is a network of 21 research-funding agencies across 15 European countries promoting pan-European research that generates new knowledge for the conservation and sustainable management of biodiversity.
+This project is by BiodivERsA, a network of 21 research-funding agencies across 15 European countries promoting pan-European research that generates new knowledge for the conservation and sustainable management of biodiversity.